ivelina-penkova/travale/README.md

 # Known issues

 * When manually typing the ID of the current user it allows you to interact with yourself as if you are another user
+* The chatbox doesn't scroll down to the latest message